Strategic Ranking: Model and equilibrium

 \subsection{Equilibria characterization}

-We are now ready to characterize the equilibria induced by a given admissions function $\lambda$.
 The definition of equilibria suggests that studying their properties may be difficult: our utility functions depend on both the efforts of applicants and their induced relative rankings, the relationship of which may be complex in general.
 However, the following result, reminiscent of much of the contests literature under similar assumptions (see Remark~\ref{rem:contests}), establishes that ranking rewards are preserved under effort.

 \begin{restatable}[Rank preservation]{proposition}{lemassortative} In every equilibrium, $ \lambda(\theta_\post(\theta_\pre))=\lambda(\theta_\pre)$, up to {sets of} measure 0. \end{restatable}